ethangraham2001/ba6-summaries/markdown/cs300/lecture02.md

-# Lecture 02 relational model
+# Lecture 02: Relational Model

 This is the model that has prevailed for most use cases.